 Students enrolled in the specialists Geography Arts program are required to complete a minimum of six field days over the course of their program.
 Field days may be accumulated either through a geography field course and/or though geography courses with field day components as indicated in course descriptions.

-Within an Honours degree, 10.0 credits and 6 Field Days are required.
+10.0 credits and 6 Field Days are required.

 First Year: 1.0 credit: